Updated: Sep 15

 Choose a sunny spot and prepare 3-foot-wide planting hills within wide rows.
 You can also position these hills along your garden’s edge, leaving about 5-6 feet between hills.

 Loosen the soil to at least 12 inches deep.
 Then, thoroughly mix in a 2-inch layer of mature compost as well as a light application of balanced, organic fertilizer.
+Although there are synthetic fertilizers on the market, if organic gardening is important to you, rest assured that you can find excellent organic matter out there to use.
+I personally LOVE mushroom fertilizer when you can find it.

 Finally, be sure to give them a nice drink of water.